aayushkafle/Itinerary-generator/README.md

 # Itinerary-generator
 Itinerary Generator for coding test.
+The problem details can be found in [this pdf file](Technical%20Interview%20Problem.pdf)